Security Framework

 Smart Contract Security

-• Formal Verification: Mathematical proofs of contract correctness
+• Formal Verification (planned): Mathematical proofs of contract correctness, planned before mainnet

-• Upgrade Controls: Time-locked upgrades with multi-signature requirements
+• Upgrade Controls (current): Time-locked upgrades with multi-signature requirements

 Node Network Security